dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

      single byte).
   3. Broken hardware: if one of your NRF devices (or Parthiv board slots) is dead.
-  4. Device misconfiguration, e.g., the SPI clock was too fast so the device couldn't keep up.
+  4. Device mis-configuration, e.g., the SPI clock was too fast so the device couldn't keep up.